 If you have good credit, you may be able to land a credit card with a 0% introductory APR.
 This way, you get the interest-free period that you would have gotten with the store credit card, but you won’t be facing a scary retroactive-interest bill if you haven’t paid the entire balance once the promotional period expires (though we still recommend you pay off the balance entirely within the introductory period).

 Every offer is different, but it’s most common for this introductory period to last from 12 to 15 months.
-You’ll find some of the best picks for 0% APR credit cards in our guide to the Best Balance Transfer Credit Cards for 2019.
+You’ll find some of the best picks for 0% APR credit cards in our guide to the Best Balance Transfer Credit Cards.

 Use a credit card with hefty rewards